 Will Donaldson had a hand in the start of a career of one of the great American composers, but in the end did not do too badly for himself either.
-Born in New York to hotel keeper John H. Donaldson and his wife Rose T. Donaldson, Will was the youngest of their three surviving children out of five.
+Born in New York to hotel keeper John Henry Donaldson and his wife Rosanna Teresa "Rose" Riley, Will was the youngest of their three surviving children out of five.
 He had two older sisters, Beatrice (6/1879) and Agnes (2/1883).
 An older brother, Edward (10/1880), died in his early twenties.
-By the time of the 1900 Census, John had become a shipping clerk, a position he would remain in for the rest of his life.
+By the time of the 1900 census, John had become a shipping clerk, a position he would remain in for the rest of his life.
 Will's early musical training went beyond normal New York School System classes, as he attended the Pratt Institute, and was a part of the recently formed Art Students League.

 By 1910 Will, still living with his family in Brooklyn, was working as a theater pianist, playing for the early Ziegfeld star Elizabeth Brice (no relation to Fannie Brice) and Adele Rowland among others.
 Within a few years he also accompanied early superstar Elsie Janis when she was in London in the mid-1910s.
 Will started making his way through both Vaudeville and movie houses over the next several years.
-He started arranging and producing piano rolls in 1915, and one of his first compositions appeared in 1916, and he soon had a job as arranger and plugger with Jerome H. Remick and J.B.
+He started arranging and producing piano rolls in 1915, and one of his first compositions appeared that same year, with more in 1916.
+Will he soon had a job as arranger and plugger with Jerome H. Remick and J.B.
 Haviland, perhaps in a free-lance capacity.
-His 1917 draft record indicates him to be a composer with Haviland as his employer, and also indicates poor eyesight as a handicap that likely kept him out of the trenches in World War I.
+His 1917 draft record showed him to be a composer with Haviland as his employer, and also indicated poor eyesight as a handicap that likely kept him out of the trenches in World War I.

 While at Remick, Donaldson met and befriended 16-year-old George Gershwin who had been hired the prior year as a song plugger.
 Gershwin had repeatedly been thwarted in his efforts to get his employer, or more directly manager Mose Gumble, to do anything with his own compositions.
 Donaldson helped him in some way with George's only rag, Rialto Ripples, making it the sole Remick publication of a Gershwin tune at that time.
 Will's role is unclear, whether it be as an arranger making the piece playable for the average player, or actually adding some content to the challenging work.
 In any case, he got co-credit for the rag, and Gershwin got the boot soon after by Gumble who made it clear he should "leave composing to the composers."
+[Gumble later conceded that this was far from one of his finest decisions.]
 Donaldson was a friend and admirer of Gershwin for many years thereafter, as noted in later correspondence between the two men.

 In the late 1920s and later Will was working as a voice coach for radio artists, and was also involved with either writing commercial jingles or adapting them.
 Among them was a song for the Wonder Bread company used often on the radio.
 ASCAP records indicate, although it is hard to confirm for certain, that he likely adapted the popular song Mm Mm Good into the well known jingle used to this day by Campbell Soups.
-Donaldson had gotten married around 1926.
-However, the 1930 enumeration shows him lodging in Manhattan alone.
-As it turns out, his wife was ill for some time, and lost her battle in January of 1934.
+Donaldson had gotten married to Josephine Plant around 1926.
+However, the 1930 enumeration showed him lodging in Manhattan alone.
+As it turns out, Josephine was ill for some time, and lost her battle on December 27, 1933.
 It is unclear, however, if they were still married at that time.
-It appears that he married his musical sweetheart Muriel Pollock around 1933, but if not, their son Theodore (Ted) Donaldson who was born in August of that year, may have been with Will's first wife.
-This remains unclear in the research.
+It appears that he married his musical sweetheart Muriel Pollock around 1933.
+Their son Theodore D. "Ted" Donaldson who was born in August, presumably in 1933, so possibly before or around the time they were married.
+This distinction remains unclear in the research.

 Will, like Muriel, traveled back and forth for a few years between Hollywood and New York, depending on the type of engagements they were needed for.
 However, with a regular radio broadcast and Broadway appearances, many with her musical "Lady Bug" partner Vee Lawnhurst, Muriel was mostly grounded in New York City for the decade.
 The 1940 enumeration taken in Manhattan showed the couple and their son living on West 55th, both listed as musicians working in broadcasting.
 With Muriel he wrote The Boys and Girls Quiz Book in 1940.
 Will's 1942 draft card, also taken in Manhattan, showed him working for Air Features Incorporated (AFI), a clearing house and distribution arm of the American Federation of Radio Artists which would later become AFTRA.
 Around 1942 or 1943 the Donaldsons relocated to California for good, and Will became known as a vocal coach for the Hollywood studios, as well as finding work with both movie and recording studios.
 Even the Donaldson's son Ted had become a stage and radio actor when he was four in New York, eventually appearing in some movies as a talented child performer.
 His big screen debut was with Cary Grant in 1943.
 The family lived at 1422 N. Alta Vista Blvd. in Los Angeles throughout most of the 1940s and 1950s.